Msasistro/stop-watch/README.md

-# stop-watch
+# timer
-stop watch counter that leads up to hours  center figured
+timer counter that leads up to hours  center figured